The Latest | Stormy Daniels' former lawyer, others called to stand in Trump hush money trial

+NEW YORK — Witness testimony in Donald Trump's hush money trial advanced on Tuesday with no fewer than three people taking the stand, including Gary Farro, who began testifying in the case last week.

+Among those called to the stand after defense attorneys concluded their cross-examination of Farro were the executive director of the C-SPAN archives and Keith Davidson, a lawyer who represented former Playboy model Karen McDougal and porn actor Stormy Daniels in hush money negotiations.

-NEW YORK — Donald Trump's hush money trial resumed Tuesday with Judge Juan M. Merchan first ruling on prosecutors' prior request to hold the former president in contempt of court over alleged violations of a gag order that bars him from speaking publicly about witnesses and jurors in the case.
+The resumption of witness testimony followed a ruling from Judge Juan M. Merchan on prosecutors' prior request to hold the former president in contempt of court over alleged violations of a gag order that bars him from speaking publicly about witnesses and jurors in the case.

 Merchan ruled that Trump violated the gag order nine times and fined him $9,000.
-He will hold another hearing Thursday on four more alleged violations brought forth by prosecutors.
+Another hearing will be held Thursday on four more alleged violations brought forth by prosecutors.

-Gary Farro — the prosecution's third witness and a banker who helped Trump's former attorney Michael Cohen open accounts — returned to the witness stand shortly thereafter to resume his testimony from last week.

-Cohen used one such account to buy the silence of porn performer Stormy Daniels.
-She alleged a 2006 sexual encounter with Trump, which he denies.

 The first week of testimony was the scene-setter for jurors: Manhattan prosecutors portrayed what they say was an illegal scheme to influence the 2016 presidential campaign by burying negative stories.